api-platform/admin/README.md

 You can also customize all screens by using React-admin components and even raw JavaScript/React code.

+## Demo

+[Click here](https://demo.api-platform.com/admin) to test API Platform Admin in live.

+The source code of the demo is available [in this repository](https://github.com/api-platform/demo).

 ## Installation

     yarn add @api-platform/admin